-Our first stop: Franzensfeste Fortezza, an old fortress built by the Austrians, which is now used as an event space and general venue.
-At the time of our visit, the 50×50×50 Art Südtirol exhibition was on display in the many chambers of the fortress.
-Fifty artists from or living in South Tyrol contributed their works to the exhibition. — Website
+Our first stop on the way to Brixen was the Franzensfeste Fortezza, an old fortress built by the Austrians, which is now used as an event space and general venue.
+At the time of our visit, the 50x50x50 Art Südtirol exhibition was on display in the many chambers of the fortress.
+Fifty artists from or living in South Tyrol contributed their works to the exhibition.

-But had come to take over the mountains, so we moved on.
-In Brixen we made our first contact with the beauty of South Tyrols nature and the wonderful regional cuisine.
+South Tyrol is the outlier of the Alps when it comes to food.
+Inspired both by Italian as well as the hearty, Austrian cultures, most typical meals are both satisfying yet elegant.
+As we arrived in Brixen, we made our first contact with the beauty of South Tyrols nature and the wonderful regional cuisine.
 South Tyrol is famous for its wines and a unique mix of rustic yet elegant cuisine.
-The so called “Buschenschank” we ate at cares for a careful South Tyrol kitchen.
+At the so called “Buschenschank” we dined out.
 Buschenschanks are taverns, small restaurants, usually owned by wine growers, and usually sell limited regional foods.
 Expect Schüttelbrot, fresh apple juice, intense cheeses and a decadent assortment of sweet desserts.
 But most importantly: expect them to be cozy and comfy.